DCC-UAB/dlnn-project_ia-group_2/README.md

 # Image Captioning - Group 2 - UAB Deep Learning Course
-Our main proposal for this project is to be able to train an image captioning model based on the Flickr 8k Dataset on Kaggle.
+Our main proposal for this project is to be able to train an image captioning model based on the [Flickr 8k Dataset on Kaggle](https://www.kaggle.com/datasets/adityajn105/flickr8k).

-## Test Label

 *Click on Image to open Kaggle Dataset page:*

 [<img src="docs/site-logo.svg" width="120"/>](https://www.kaggle.com/datasets/adityajn105/flickr8k)

-## Code structure
+## General Project Structure
 You must create as many folders as you consider.
 You can use the proposed structure or replace it by the one in the base code that you use as starting point.
 Do not forget to add Markdown files as needed to explain well the code and how to use it.

+## How to run the code
+Explain dependencies, what does each file in the repository contain, etc.

+## Code Structure
+Explain what does each script do.
 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.